 - Client’s account in Google Ads advertising system

-The client first considered the need for contextual advertising in 2012, then he took the first steps on Google Ads setup.
+The client first considered the need for PPC advertising in 2012, then he took the first steps on Google Ads setup.
 However, the lack of time and the desire to get advertising that really worked pushed him to connect with specialists, that is, to connect with us.
 After the first communication and the completed brief, we had an understanding of the audience and the client’s end goals.
 Additionally, we reviewed the market for sports services: audience inquiries and sites with similar services.

 We proposed focusing on video advertising 📹, supplementing it with remarketing, as well as launching Display Network Ads.

 Since we decided to use several advertising channels, we weren’t just faced with the task of setting them up correctly.
 It was also important for us to evaluate the effectiveness of each ☝ so that in the future the client could use the advertising budget more profitably.